utshomax/postman-docs/src/pages/docs/designing-and-developing-your-api/mocking-data/using-a-mock-server.md

 ## Viewing mock servers

 To make calls to a mock server, you need to know the mock server's URL and the endpoints that have been defined for it.
-You can find the URL, the available endpoints and scenarios, by selecting a mock server in Postman.
+You can find the URL and the available endpoints and scenarios by selecting a mock server in Postman.
 You can then make calls to the mock server by creating a new request in Postman or using another application.

 To view a mock server, select **Mock Servers** in the sidebar, and then select a mock server.